Weissport East, Pennsylvania

 Weissport East is a census-designated place (CDP) in Franklin Township in Carbon County, Pennsylvania.
 It is part of Northeastern Pennsylvania.

 The population was 1,624 at the time of the 2010 census, down from 1,936 at the 2000 census.

 Geography

 Weissport East is located in southern Carbon County at 40°50′0″N 75°41′24″W (40.833374, -75.690075).

 It is bordered to the west by the borough of Weissport, to the southwest by the Lehigh River, and to the south by Pohopoco Creek, across which is the borough of Parryville.

-According to the United States Census Bureau, the CDP has a total area of 5.4 km2, all of it land.
+According to the U.S. Census Bureau, Weissport East has a total area of 5.4 km2, all of it land.

-U.S. Route 209 passes through the community, leading west into Weissport and then Lehighton, and intersecting Interstate 476, the Northeast Extension of the Pennsylvania Turnpike, just east of the community.
-I-476 leads north to the Wilkes-Barre and Scranton area and south to the Allentown–Bethlehem area.
+U.S. Route 209 passes through the community, leading west into Weissport and then Lehighton, and intersects with Interstate 476, the Northeast Extension of the Pennsylvania Turnpike, just east of Weissport East.
+I-476 leads north to the Wilkes-Barre and Scranton area and south to the Allentown–Bethlehem area in the Lehigh Valley.